mlrun/mlrun/docs/runtimes/using-functions.md

 Functions can host multiple methods (handlers).
 You can set the default handler per function, we need to specify which handle we intend to call in the run command.

-Users can pass data objects to functions using the `inputs` dictionary argument with the data input key (as specified in the function handler) and the MLRun data url, the data will be passed into the function as a {py:class}`~mlrun.datastore.DataItem` object which handles data movement, tracking and security in an optimal way (read more about data objects in: [Data Stores & Data Items](../store/datastore.md))
+You can pass data objects to functions using the `inputs` dictionary argument with the data input key (as specified in the function handler) and the MLRun data url.
+The data is passed into the function as a {py:class}`~mlrun.datastore.DataItem` object that handles data movement, tracking and security in an optimal way.
+Read more about data objects in [Data Stores & Data Items](../store/datastore.md).

     run_results = fn.run(params={"label_column": "label"}, inputs={'data': data_url})

 MLRun also supports iterative jobs that can run and track multiple child jobs (for hyper-parameter tasks, AutoML, etc.).
 See [Hyper-Param and Iterative jobs](../hyper-params.ipynb) for details and examples.

-The `run()` command returns a run object which allowed us to track our job and its results, when we pass the parameter `watch=True` (default) the {py:meth}`~mlrun.runtimes.BaseRuntime.run` command will block until our job completes.
+The `run()` command returns a run object that you can use to track the job and its results.
+If you pass the parameter `watch=True` (default) the {py:meth}`~mlrun.runtimes.BaseRuntime.run` command blocks until the job completes.

 Run object has the following methods/properties:
 - `uid()` &mdash; returns the unique ID.